Moral Disengagement Theory

 History and Formation of Moral Disengagement Theory

 For centuries, dating back to the early philosophers, moral behavior has dominated human thought.
 Lawrence Kohlberg introduced six stages of moral development in 1958 (McLeod, 2023).
 However, most theories on moral behavior defaulted to some variation of moral reasoning.
-During the 1980’s and 1990’s, Albert Bandura (1925-2021), a Canadian–American psychologist known for social learning theory, began to question some of the basic tenements of moral behavior theories.
+During the 1980’s and 1990’s, Bandura began to question some of the basic tenements of moral behavior theories.

 Most research, up to this point, on moral reasoning had been conducted within the pristine walls of a laboratory.
-Bandura wrote, “it is much easier to examine how people reason about hypothetical moral dilemmas than to study how they behave in difficult life predicaments.”
-Bandura adds, “a theory of morality must specify the mechanisms by which people come in accordance with moral standards” (Bandura,1996).
+Bandura wrote, “It is much easier to examine how people reason about hypothetical moral dilemmas than to study how they behave in difficult life predicaments.”
+He adds, “A theory of morality must specify the mechanisms by which people come in accordance with moral standards” (Bandura,1996).

 Bandura’s moral disengagement theory is only a part of Bandura’s overall work on social behaviors and motivations.
 He presented the moral disengagement process in a number of papers beginning in the early 1990’s and continued to add to the theory throughout his life.